Thomas G. Pullen: Superintendent of Schools

 In a June 11, 1955 meeting with all of Marylands County Education superintendents Pullen made a stirring appeal abolish racial segregation in Maryland Public Schools: "I hope and pray that we are not going to have the courts cluttered up with a lot of cases.
 This is a matter of goodwill, good spirit and common sense."

 Pullen directed the development of educational television, dealt with the school-age population explosion of the 1950s and 60's, and supervised the desegregation of schools.
 In 1955 the first application was accepted at Frostburg State Teachers College.

 He promoted a statewide system of public libraries and wage improvements for teachers.
-Pullen moved to have a in-state school for library Science.
+Pullen moved to have an in-state school for library Science.

 Pullen was a strong supporter of a statewide Public/Educational television network statewide.

 During the William Preston Lane Jr. governorship Pullen was responsible for two hundred new buildings or additions, and the average teacher wages increased 53 percent.

 A Columbia University professor of education spoke for some commission and approved the guiding philosophy of Pullen and his predecessor — that teachers were to excite students about learning and shape them for society.

 Pullen disputed the 1960 Edwin Warfield III "Governor's Commission on the Expansion of the University of Maryland" to keep the state colleges separate from the University of Maryland system thus maintaining independence of the colleges and the University.
 Even though the Warfield Plan was endorsed by Governor J. Millard Tawes, and the State Comptroller Louis L. Goldstein Pullen and his board kept the schools independent.
 The June 1962 "The report of the commiisson for the expansion of Public Higher Education in Maryland."
 The Pullen Commission.